Skip to main content

 “He will understand you better.”
 Priyambada looked up at his words as he left.

 Raya Vishyam of Mait observed the entourage that was seen on the horizon.
 His troops in the forest had sent forth the word.
 He could spot the blue flag of Neelambargarh in the distance.
-He eyed his minister of defence and instructed him “Ask Advika to come to the tent, they are here.”
-The man approached her maid waiting for the news.
+He eyed his minister of defence and instructed him, “Ask Advika to come to the tent, they are here.”
+The man approached her maid, waiting for the news.
 She whispered into Advika’s ears, words she wished were untrue.
 The Maharani of Neelambargarh was accompanying the Adhiraja.
 Advika’s jaws tightened.
 It meant she wouldn’t get a chance to speak to Ishaan Dev in privacy after all.
-She finished drawing her eyes with collyrium and adjusted her drape.
+She finished drawing her eyes with collyrium and adjusted her drapery.

 Priyambada observed the tents from atop her horse as Devdoot approached them before the entourage to check for safety concerns.
-She eyed Ishaan Dev looking at the flying flag of Mait, his face undecipherable.
-Throughout the long journey, Priyambada had observed him discreetly for reactions and he gave none.
-Occasionally when a deer or two ran by or they spotted a wild boar, he would talk of not going hunting for a long time.
+She eyed Ishaan Dev, looking at the flying flag of Mait, his face undecipherable.
+Throughout the long journey, Priyambada had observed him discreetly for reactions, and he gave none.
+Occasionally, when a deer or two ran by or they spotted a wild boar, he would talk of not going hunting for a long time.
 She didn’t react to it.
 Neelambargarh didn’t believe in violence for entertainment.
-Her father did accept invitations to hunting expeditions though and Prithvi or Kumar Viraj flaunted their first kills as they accompanied him.
+Her father did accept invitations to hunting expeditions, though, and Prithvi or Kumar Viraj flaunted their first kills as they accompanied him.
 But it was a rare phenomenon she was kept well away from.
-So she had no input to his rants.
-She cleared her throat and directed the conversations towards Mait and its terms.
-He tiptoed around it, reassuring her that he would do the talking and she would be there to add to it if needed, but other than that Ishaan Dev didn’t talk much on the journey.
+So she had no input on his rants.
+She cleared her throat and directed the conversation towards Mait and its terms.
+He tiptoed around it, reassuring her that he would do the talking and she would be there to add to it if needed, but other than that, Ishaan Dev didn’t talk much on the journey.
 Not about knowing the princess, or her father, nor of what everyone in Neelambargarh feared.
 Priyambada imagined the worst-case scenario.
 What if he did decide to take on Advika as a bride?
 How would it impact her?
 She would still be politically important to Neelambargarh and its people.
 Unless… They have an heir.
 She eyed Ishaan Dev as he rode a little ahead of her.
 Something in the pit of her stomach felt empty.
 In her heart, Priyambada knew what she feared had to do with something more than the politics of the land.
 Her heart wouldn't agree with her mind that she didn’t care.
-She did and the entry of the Princess of Mait back into his life could change her dynamics with Ishaan Dev forever.
+She did, and the entry of the Princess of Mait back into his life could change her dynamics with Ishaan Dev forever.
 Maharani Priyambada was risking it all with every step she took towards the treaty camp.

 The Raya invited them into the tent with warm hospitality.
-He wore a long gaudy robe and about three sets of necklaces across his chest that shone in the afternoon sun.
+He wore a long, gaudy robe and about three sets of necklaces across his chest that shone in the afternoon sun.
 He also wore a crown that was made of precious gold and gems.
 The man looked older than the other kings Priyambada had met.
 She eyed the arrangements made for the meeting.
 The servants pour refreshments and cut fresh fruits and peeled nuts to offer to the guests.
 A large table was set in the middle of the room, on the carpet with maps and scrolls on it and high chairs with cushions put around the room.
-The Raya expected more people there given the number of chairs around them.
+The Raya expected more people there, given the number of chairs around them.
 The Raya directed Ishaan Dev to one such chair and took the seat beside him.
 Priyambada sat down to his left.
 The man she had seen the other day and assumed to be head of security appeared as soon as Raya introduced him to the Defence Minister.
 He took his seat and whispered something into Raya's ears.
 The old man nodded.
-Ishaan Dev cleared his throat indicating that he was growing impatient as he refused a plate of nuts.
+Ishaan Dev cleared his throat, indicating that he was growing impatient as he refused a plate of nuts.

 “Shall we begin?”
 It was Devdoot who followed his king’s gaze and spoke instead.

-“Yes Yes of course.”
-The Defence minister spoke.
+“Yes, yes, of course.”
+The Defence Minister spoke.
 “We are waiting for our princess to arrive.”

 “Is she the heir apparent?”
 Ishaan Dev made the man frown.